TensorBFS/TensorInference.jl/paper/paper.md

 enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex, real-world models.

+# Performance evaluation

+\autoref{fig:performance-evaluation} illustrates a comparison of the runtime performance of `TensorInference.jl` against `Merlin` [@marinescu2022merlin], `libDAI` [@mooij2010libdai], and `JunctionTrees.jl` [@roa2022partial;@roa2023scaling] libraries.
+We selected `Merlin` and `libDAI` based on the following criteria: open-source availability, extensive documentation, and representation of standard practices in the field.
+Both of these libraries have previously participated in UAI inference competitions [@gal2010summary;@gogate2014uai], achieving favorable results.
+Additionally, we included two versions of `JunctionTrees.jl`, the predecessor of `TensorInference.jl`.
+The first version does not employ tensor technology, while the second version optimizes individual sum-product computations using tensors-based technology.

+The benchmark problems are arranged along the x-axis in ascending order of complexity, measured by the induced tree width.
+On average, `TensorInference.jl` achieves a speedup of 11 times across all problems.
+Notably, for the 10 most complex problems, the average speedup increases to 63 times, highlighting its superior scalability.
+It's worth noting that the `TensorInference.jl` method incurs a computational overhead that may result in a slowdown in probabilistic inference when the problem's complexity is relatively low compared to the other libraries.
+However, as the problem complexity increases, this overhead becomes negligible.
+In such cases, our method can often deliver performance improvements that are several orders of magnitude greater.

+![Speedup achieved by `TensorInference.jl`, relative to `Merlin` [@marinescu2022merlin], `libDAI` [@mooij2010libdai], and `JunctionTrees.jl`
+[@roa2022partial;@roa2023scaling] for the UAI 2014 inference competition benchmark problems.
+The experiments were conducted on an Intel Core i9--9900K CPU \@3.60GHz with 64 GB of RAM. \label{fig:performance-evaluation}
+](scripts/performance-evaluation/out/co23/2023-09-10--20-20-45/performance-evaluation.svg){width=80%}

 # Usage example

 The graph below corresponds to the *ASIA network* [@lauritzen1988local], a